More is Merrier: Relax the Non-Collusion Assumption in Multi-Server PIR: Multi-Server PIR Constructions

 For performance evaluation in \cite{hafiz2019bit}, the experiments are conducted on a workstation running Ubuntu 18.04.2 LTS on an AMD Ryzen 7 2700x eight-core CPU @ 4.30 GHz with 16 GiB of RAM and a 1 TB NVMe M.2 SSD.
 According to the results therein, sampling DPF keys on the clients' side takes less than 100 microseconds, and key expansion on the server side takes about 0.5ms for a database with $2^{20}$ rows.
 The answer reconstruction time is about constant for each extra bit retrieved.
 To reconstruct an entry of 1 GiB, the reconstruction time is about 130 ms.

 \paragraph{Efficiency comparison} SealPIR~\cite{angel2018pir} has $O(\sqrt{N})$ communication complexity, and incurs $\approx 100$x response size overhead and heavy computation (e.g., 400s for a 30 KB entry with $N=2^{20}$); OnionPIR~\cite{mughees2021onionpir} has $O(\log N)$ communication costs and results in $4.2$x response size overhead and similar computation costs; The Corrigan-Gibbss et al. proposal\cite{corrigan2022single} has $O(\sqrt{N})$ communication costs and achieves amortized sublinear server-side computation time by having the client download a one-time hint of size sublinear in $|\D|$; SimplePIR~\cite{henzinger2022one} achieves 6.5 GiB/s/core throughput but requires $O(\sqrt{N})$ communication costs, e.g., 124 MB hint plus 242 KB per query communication for a 1 GiB database.
-DEPIR~\cite{lin2023doubly} has poly $log(n)$ communication complexity but incurs server storage superlinear in the database size and requires ideal obfuscation.

-For TEE-based solutions, the processing time for Bite~\cite{matetic2019bite} (oblivious database) is around 0.5s for incoming client requests and around 79s for new blocks. $T^3$~\cite{le2020tale} consumes about 0.64-2.43ms for smaller Oblivious RAM block sizes and read-only accesses.
-The two multi-server PIR schemes are more efficient.